 Figure 1.3: Selection of packages from conda list

 You can see all the packages installed in your environment.
 Look how many packages already come with the default Anaconda installation!
-These include all the packages we will need for the book.
+These include most of the packages we will need for the book.
 However, installing new packages and upgrading existing ones is easy and straightforward with Anaconda; this is one of the main advantages of a package management system.
+For more information about Anaconda and command line interaction, check out this “cheat sheet”: https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf.

 Type python in the Terminal to open a command-line Python interpreter.
 You should obtain an output similar to the following: